Key Tips On Writing Good Compositions For Primary School

 6 Tips On How to Write a Good Composition For Primary School Students

 In Singapore, the primary school English syllabus requires students to write a composition.
 But there is little guidance on how to do so.
-Most of the advice given by adults is generic, like “Read more books…” or “Write more compositions…” or “Use more good phrases…” That kind of advice is hardly effective.
+Most of the advice given by adults on writing compositions is generic, like “Read more books…” or “Write more compositions…” or “Use more good phrases…” That kind of advice is hardly effective.
 But don’t worry!
 The Writing Samurai aims to change all that!

 This post will teach you the basics on how to write a composition and what are the important things to take note of.
 (Applicable for Primary School Students in Hong Kong sitting exams in the iPSLE format.)